DebasmitaGhose/CV/README.md

 The summarized version of my Resume is available [here](https://github.com/DebasmitaGhose/CV/blob/master/CV%20-%20Debasmita%20Ghose%20-%20Companies.pdf).
 A detailed description of my activities is given below:

 ## Profile
-- Received the DAAD RISE Professional Scholarship - 2018 to pursue a research internship with Siemens AG, Munich, Germany (Summer, 2018)
+- Received the DAAD RISE Professional Scholarship - 2018 to pursue a research internship with Siemens CT, Munich, Germany (Summer, 2018)
 - Selected for a research internship at Nanyang Technological University, Singapore through the NTU India Connect Program (Spring, 2017)
 - Selected for a summer internship at Techniche Universitat, Dresden, Germany (Summer, 2016)
 - Received the Best Student Award for the Batch of 2013-2017, from the Department of Electronics and Communication Engineering, Manipal Institute of Technology, India